 We have never really needed a bus in Parma.
 We go everywhere by foot and when we visited the neighbouring cities, we took a lift with friends.

 This cost of 50 Euros is related to the monthly card for public transport in Milan.
 There is also a monthly card here in Parma, but as the city is quite small, you don’t really need it.
 You better invest in a bike!

 By the way, if you plan to live in a small town in Italy we really advise you towards going around by bike.
 It is possible to find one for about 80 Euros, but if you are buying from street markets, make sure they are not stolen bikes.

 Did you know we crossed the whole of Italy by bike?
 It took us almost two months, but it was one of our best adventures.
 You can see all the videos from this bicycle trip here

 Italian classes in Italy

 As we are in Italy, the least we can do is to learn Italian, isn’t it?

 We found a social organisation that is also a squat in Parma, called Art Lab Occupato.
 They provide free Italian classes for foreigners.
 We also know that Milan, Bologna and other cities offer free classes too.
 You just have to ask around.

-We spent an average of 60 Euros per week on things like a bottle of wine, an aperitivo – something like the Italian happy hour where you pay about 7 euros for a drink and eat as much as you want –, as well as meeting friends, and so on.
+We spent living in Italy an average of 60 Euros per week on things like a bottle of wine, an aperitivo – something like the Italian happy hour where you pay about 7 euros for a drink and eat as much as you want –, as well as meeting friends, and so on.

 Total cost to live in Italy

 Our total fixed cost to live in Italy is about 1.650 Euros, but you can round it up to 1.700 per month, which is basically what we spent monthly, really.
 There is always something to pay over here, others over there, a burnt lamp, a train ticket, or whatever.

-To make things easier for the USA readers in here, the cost of living in Italy in US dollars is 1720.
+To make things easier for the USA readers here, the cost of living in Italy in US dollars is 1870.